-Mammals, they are the most advanced creatures on earth, they have mammary glands, which secrete white to yellow liquid, it nourishes their young ones when they suck the glands.
-This liquid is rich in proteins, fats and calcium and many other vitamins, we all recognise it as milk.
-Mammals nourish their young ones on their own milk in the initial stage of their life, but humans exceptionally consume milk for whole of their life: mother’s milk for 6 to 18 months and then milk of cow, buffalo and other cattles is used in daily diet almost till the death.
+Mammals are the most advanced creatures on earth, they have mammary glands, which secrete white to yellow liquid, which nourishes their young ones when they suck the glands.
+This liquid is rich in proteins, fats, calcium, and many other vitamins, we all recognize it as milk.
+Mammals nourish their young ones on their own milk in the initial stage of their life, but humans exceptionally consume milk for the whole of their life: mother’s milk for 6 to 18 months and then milk of cow, buffalo, and other cattle is used in daily diet almost till the death.

-Milk and its different forms which human beings consume after lactating period is known as 'dairy products', milk is manipulated and transformed into varieties of taste, texture, flavor, and color.
+Milk and its different forms which human beings consume after the lactating period are known as dairy products, milk is manipulated and transformed into varieties of taste, texture, flavor, and color.

 Types Of Milk

-Raw Milk: It is the most pure form of milk available to consumers, if not heated or homogenized.
-Fat content of raw milk is around 3.9%, and many people think that raw milk has some more benefits above pasteurized milk, because some enzymes, vitamins and beneficial bacteria remain intact which are beneficial for our health and growth.
+Raw Milk: It is the purest form of milk available to consumers, if not heated or homogenized.
+The fat content of raw milk is around 3.9%, and many people think that raw milk has some more benefits than pasteurized milk, because some enzymes, vitamins, and beneficial bacteria remain intact which are beneficial for our health and growth.

-Skimmed milk: To reduce the fat content of milk, creamy layer is trimmed down which decrease fat from 3.9% to 0.5%, this also reduce content of vitamin A because it is fat soluble vitamin.
+Skimmed milk: To reduce the fat content of milk, the creamy layer is trimmed down which decreases fat from 3.9% to 0.5%, this also reduces the content of vitamin A because it is a fat-soluble vitamin.